Sophie-La-Nave/Sophie-La-Nave.github.io/_posts/2025-05-07-motivation.md

 ### Why This Project

 I was drawn to this idea because I love science.
 I wanted to do it now because it may be relevant to my research in alzheimer's disease and type II diabetes, in analyzing data.
-If not, it's still a good time to learn while python logic is fresh in my brain.
+If I don't utilize it, it's still a good time to learn while python logic is fresh in my brain.

 ---

 ### What I Want to Learn

 I'd like to stregnthen my understanding of panda, lists, it-statements, and while loops.
-This'll be doable because it is part of data science.
+This'll be doable because these are fundamental parts of data science.
 Personally, I'd like to understand how designing experiments envolves data science.